-Our Mission is to creates quality, responsibly made garments that exemplify the possibilities of sustainable design.
+Our Mission is to create quality, responsibly made garments that exemplify the possibilities of sustainable design.
 All collections are designed and produced in an ethical manner by designing garments that are not trend focused; by using natural, organic, and recycled textiles; and paying our workers a fair wage.
 We create clothing that's gentle on the environment, designed with intention and made to be lived in.

 After studying fashion design in Cincinnati, Mandy moved to New York in 2009 to work in the studios of J.Crew and Doo.Ri before venturing out on her own to focus on ethical and sustainable knitwear.
 She launched her namesake line in 2012 which has since expanded into a full womenswear collection.
 On a typical day you can find her brainstorming new concepts with the design team, overseeing daily operations, working on the newsletter, or scheming new designs!